Augusto11CB/Git-Studies/README.md

 #### Show only the files name inside a stash
 `git stash list --name-status`

+### How can to git stash a specific file?
+`git stash push -m welcome_cart app/views/cart/filename.ext`

 ## Push Existing Repo to a New and Different Remote Repo Server?

 ```